Eurovision Song Contest 2008: Visual design

 According to RTS the stage represented native identities, history and modern themes, symbols and universally recognised messages.
-The confluence-themed stage also contained a large number of television and LCD display screens.
+The confluence-themed stage also contained a large number of television and LCD screens.
 The stage had settings for all new electronic possibilities including some movable parts of the stage.
 It was designed by Chicago-based David Cushing.

 The first semi-final was created around a city theme.
 The contest opened with a panorama of the city of Belgrade forming in the stage's background with two waves sliding down the stage to meet in the centre – at the confluence, the overall theme of the contest.

 The second semi-final was based around the theme of water, which was enhanced by the look of the stage during the interval act where the water formed the main colours of the stage.